HadeerGit/cashi-challange/Readme.md

 This project implements a RESTful API for a fees workflow using Kotlin services to calculate, charge, and record fees for transactions submitted to the public API endpoint.
 The workflow is orchestrated using Apache Airflow.

 ## Installation
-1. Clone the repository.
+1. Clone the repository and got to cahsi-ktor.
-2. Install dependencies using `gradle build`.
+2. Install dependencies using `./gradlew build`.
-3. Run the application using `gradle run`.
+3. Run the application using `./gradlew run`.
-4. mkdir ./logs
+4. go back to repo and run mkdir ./logs
 5. Run docker compose up
 6. go to browser and open airflow on http://localhost:8080
 7. To create an HTTP connection: